 40.9.4.2 Availability Calculation for a Resource Adequacy Resource.

-The CAISO will calculate the monthly availability for each Resource Adequacy Resource subject to this Section 40.9.4 as the sum of the hourly available Resource Adequacy Capacity of the resource over all Availability Assessment Hours of the month, divided by the sum of the hourly Resource Adequacy Capacity of the resource as designated in the Supply Plan for the resource for those hours, and multiplied by 100 to obtain a number between zero percent (0%) and one hundred percent (100%).
+The CAISO will calculate the monthly availability for each Resource Adequacy Resource subject to this Section 40.9.4 as follows:

+(1) Except as provided in subsection (2), the monthly availability of each Resource Adequacy Resource will be the sum of the hourly available Resource Adequacy Capacity of the resource over all Availability Assessment Hours of the month, divided by the sum of the hourly Resource Adequacy Capacity of the resource as designated in the Supply Plan for the resource for those hours, and multiplied by 100 to obtain a number between zero percent (0%) and one hundred percent (100%).
 A Resource Adequacy Resource will be determined to be less than one hundred percent (100%) available in a given month if it has any Forced Outages, non-ambient de-rates, or temperature-related ambient de-rates that impact the availability of its designated Resource Adequacy Capacity during the Availability Assessment Hours of that month.

+(2) For Resource Adequacy Resources whose Qualifying Capacity value is determined by historical output from the CPUC or a Local Regulatory Authority that does not adjust the historical output data to correct for the possible double counting of Outages, the monthly availability of each resource will be determined from three components: the total actual amount of Energy the resource delivered during all of the Availability Assessment Hours of the month; the Resource Adequacy Capacity of the resource as designated in its Supply Plan; and the resource’s Net Qualifying Capacity as reduced by the same percentage by which any Forced Outages or temperature-related ambient de-rates reduced the resource’s availability from its PMax capacity during the Availability Assessment hours.
+If the total actual amount of Energy delivered by the resource is greater than or equal to the amount of Resource Adequacy Capacity designated in the Supply Plan, the resource will be considered one hundred percent (100%) available.
+If the total actual amount of Energy delivered by the resource is less than the amount of Resource Adequacy Capacity designated in the Supply Plan, the availability of the resource will be the higher of the total actual Energy the resource delivered during all of the Availability Assessment Hours or the resource’s Net Qualifying Capacity as reduced by the same percentage by which any Forced Outages or temperature-related ambient de-rates reduced the resource’s availability from its PMax capacity during the Availability Assessment hours.
 If the SC for the Resource Adequacy Resource requests to convert from a Forced Outage to a Maintenance Outage in accordance with Section 9.3.3, the SC must terminate the existing Forced Outage and submit a new request for a Maintenance Outage.
 In the event the CAISO rejects the request to convert from a Forced Outage to a Maintenance Outage due to reliability criteria, the Outage will not be converted and the Forced Outage will continue.
 Outages properly submitted for temperature-related ambient derates for a Use Limited Resource will be counted against its availability only until such time as the Use Limited Resource reaches its energy limit constraint, at which time such Outages or derates will no longer count against the availability of the Use Limited Resource for the relevant month.

 The start and end times used in calculating the availability of each resource each month will be the Outage time reported in the SLIC system or through the alternative reporting process of Section 40.9.5 for resources not included in the SLIC system.